 This is coupled with a commitment to the development of these disciplines, its theories, and the protection of global naval heritage.

-As a researcher, he engages and debates across a broad spectrum of pertinent issues that shapes our world today in particular the challenging aspects of current defence and strategy and its relationship with naval strategy.
-He is an advocate of sea and naval power and ensuring the affairs and heritage of the naval perspective does not go unheard.
+As a researcher, he engages and debates across a broad spectrum of pertinent issues that shapes our world today, in particular, the challenging aspects of current defence and security and its relationship with naval strategy.
+He is an advocate of sea and naval power and ensuring the ‘naval perspective’ does not go unheard.

-This website acts as a journal to his journey through his academic research and professional development including some of his published works and projects he is involved in.
+This website acts as a journal of his journey through academic research and my professional development including some of my published works and projects that I am involved with.